eddineimad0/widow/README.md

 Widow is a simple windowing library written in zig.

 ## Supported Platforms

 Currently Widow only supports windows os.

+Support for linux is next on the line.

 ## Examples

 All API functions are well documented and you can check out the examples for more details on how to use.

-You can get a window up and running
+The following sample creates a window.

 ```zig
 const std = @import("std");
 const widow = @import("widow");